 I’m leaving behind what little travel gear I own to take on the No Baggage Challenge!
 Find out what I’m doing and why, and check out this video of me “packing”.

 The recent exercise of booking my flights back to Canada from New Zealand was a harrowing one.
 It took forever to actually decide on a plan of action and execute it.
-And for a full-time traveler of four years, it shouldn’t have been that difficult.
-Then again, maybe my very freedom inspired this paralysis; the […]
+And for a full-time traveler, it shouldn’t have been that difficult.
+Then again, maybe my very freedom inspired this paralysis; the paralysis of choice. […]